VisarPf/VisarPf/README.md

 I’m interested in solving problems related to motion capture, using instruments such as the gait walkway, markered and markerless motion capture, and wearables.
  Specifically, I am working to detect gait events and determine gait metrics for the different motion capture systems.

-I’m open to collaborate on SIMI and related motiona capture data analysis.
+I’m open to collaborate on SIMI and related motion capture data analysis.

 📫 Reach me at: visar.berki@pfizer.com